ubugeeei/chibivue/book/online-book/src/10-minimum-example/010-create-app-api.md

 ## Implementing it right away

-Let's create the createApp function in `~/packages/index.ts`.
-(We will remove helloChibivue as it is unnecessary.)
+Let's create the createApp function in `~/packages/index.ts`. \
+Note: Since the output of "Hello, World" is not necessary, we will remove it.

 ```ts
 export type Options = {